Skip to content

 rm -f ~/nginx/certs/$BRANCH.ci.vidjil.org.crt ~/nginx/certs/$BRANCH.ci.vidjil.org.info ~/nginx/certs/$BRANCH.ci.vidjil.org.key

-Functional with cypress (release candidate)⚓︎
+Functional with cypress⚓︎

 1. Usage in cli